Event Space Use

 Policy

-Library Event Spaces are available for community events and activities of a cultural, educational and civic nature that are free of charge and open to the general public.
-The spaces are not available for commercial, fund-raising, or private events.
-Event Spaces are reserved according to the following priorities: the Library, the Schlow Library Foundation, Centre Area Transportation Authority (CATA), all other community groups.
+Library Event Spaces are available for community events and activities of a cultural, educational, and civic nature that are free of charge and open to the general public.
+The spaces are not available for commercial, fundraising, or private events.
+Event spaces are reserved according to the following priorities: the Library, the Schlow Library Foundation, Centre Area Transportation Authority (CATA), all other community groups.

 Information and Procedures